-Biology

-Honors or CP Chemistry
+PREREQUISITE: Biology, Honors or CP Chemistry, Algebra II;

-Algebra II

-See page 5 for other prerequisites
+See page 4 for other prerequisites

-AP test fee may apply

-301 CP Marine Biology
+302 CP Marine Biology

 MarineBio

 Marine biology is the study of marine organisms and their behavior and interactions with the environment in which they live.
 The course includes biological oceanography and the related fields of chemical, physical and geological oceanography needed to understand marine organisms and their habitat.